andygrunwald/TrendingGithub/README.md

 ```

 *redis* contains the connection details to the [Redis](http://redis.io/) server.
-This Redis server is used as blacklisting of projects that was already tweeted.
+This Redis server is used for blacklisting projects that were already tweeted.

-**url** is the address of the redis server in format *ip:port*.
+**url** is the address of the Redis server in format *ip:port*.
 Example: *192.168.0.12:6379*.
-If your server is running on localhost you can use the shortcut of *:6379*.
+If your server is running on localhost you can use *:6379* as a shortcut.

-**auth** is the authentication string necessary for your redis server if you use the [Authentication feature](http://redis.io/topics/security#authentication-feature).
+**auth** is the authentication string necessary for your Redis server if you use the [Authentication feature](http://redis.io/topics/security#authentication-feature).

 ## License